 Tip: Adds a few rows of stars to your posts so the hashtags are only shown if someone hits ‘show more’.

 At the end of the day, it’s your feed and your choice.
-Plann, our Instagram planner and scheduler gives you a whole specially designed space to save your most commonly used hashtags as sets.
+Plann, our social media planner and scheduler gives you a whole specially designed space to save your most commonly used hashtags as sets.

 We’ve made this great space so you can save 30 hashtags per ‘set’.
 So, you can customise however you need in order to run your accounts.